 - In a bowl, combine soy sauce, chili sauce, oil, vinegar, garlic, pickled ginger and minced ginger.

 In another bowl, combine bok choy, asparagus, carrots, cucumber, mango and peanuts.
 Add 2 tablespoons of the dressing and toss well.
 Divide the vegetables into 8 equal portions.

-Place the rolls under a damp cloth to stay moist because the wrappers tend to dry out quickly.
+- Place the rolls under a damp cloth to stay moist because the wrappers tend to dry out quickly.
 Serve the rolls immediately with the dipping sauce below, if using, or refrigerate for up to 1 hour.
-Serve them whole or for a small hors d'oeuvre, cut in them half on the diagonal and place them on a serving platter.

 To make a wonderful dipping sauce:

 - In a small ramekin, combine the remaining dressing with 1/4 cup soy sauce and 1 tablespoon coarsely chopped peanuts.